raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 As with removing words from the beginning or the end, if we remove a substring of a balanced word that has a difference of zero—such as a balanced word—the remainder must also have a difference of zero, whether the substring we remove is balanced or not.
 Since what remains has prefixes with differences that are greater than or equal to zero, *If we delete a balanced word from within a balanced word, the remainder must be balanced.*

-We have now shown that inserting a balanced word at the beginning, end, or within another balanced word always leaves a balanced remainder.
-And inversely, deleting a balanced word fromt he beginning, end, or within a balanced word always leaves a balanced reaminder.

-*Inserting and removing balanced words are inverse operations.
-Anything that can be done by inserting can be undone by deleting, and anything that can be done by deleting can be undone by inserting.*
+Inserting a balanced word at the beginning, end, or within another balanced word always leaves a balanced remainder.
+And inversely, deleting a balanced word from the beginning, end, or within a balanced word always leaves a balanced reaminder.
+Inserting and removing balanced words are inverse operations.
+Anything that can be done by inserting can be undone by deleting, and anything that can be done by deleting can be undone by inserting.

 ---